yarliganfatih/Tomcat-Deployer/README.md

   package_name : my-java-project
 ----------------------------------------------------------------------------
 Authorized users only.
 All activity may be monitored and reported.
+Do you want to back up my-java-project package on server?
+(Y/n): y
+  SSH command executed successfully.
+Authorized users only.
+All activity may be monitored and reported.
+[ INFO ] Backup is taken in /usr/share/tomcat/temp/backups/my-java-project/ folder.
+[ INFO ] You can rollback with this command on remote server :
+  > cp -rfa /usr/share/tomcat/temp/backups/my-java-project/ /usr/share/tomcat/webapps/
 [ WARN ] Last built my-java-project may not be up-to-date.
 Do you want to rebuild package?
 (Y/n): y
 [ INFO ] mvn build my-java-project success.